 Bowdoin College provides interested bookworms academic excellence and outstanding experiences through their English programs and surrounding shops.
 Any literary-fanatic practically foams at the mouth when learning the college of their choice offers multiple bookstores within a five-mile radius, but a used bookstore takes the cake.
 Located in Maine, Bowdoin College calls itself home to nearby Twice-Told Tales Book Store, a used bookstore, perfect for college bookworms on a tight budget.
 Other bookstores include The Book Barn, Gulf of Maine Books and Bowdoin Bookstore for students to peruse and support with their multiple buying sprees a semester–these bookstores will certainly see many familiar faces.
 With multiple cafes and eateries such as Wild Oats Bakery & Cafe, Bohemian Coffee House & Deli and Little Dog Coffee Shop among others nearby, bibliophiles can enjoy a delicious coffee break while discussing their latest secondhand hauls.

-Bowdoin allows ambitious bookworms to go beyond their regular coursework to complete an independent study with professors in the department known as Honor’s Projects annually.
+Bowdoin allows ambitious bookworms to go beyond their regular coursework and put their critical thinking skills to the test by completing an independent study with professors in the department known as Honor’s Projects annually.
 Independent studies from previous semesters include interesting topics like Superhero Ecologies: An Environmental Reading of Superhero Cinema, Closer to Home: Essays from India to Here and The Vietnamese Undead: Transpacific War Memory in Contemporary Fiction.
 These ambitious bookworms at Bowdoin chose topics that interested them and worked closely with the desired professor to showcase their academic excellence – you can’t get there at every college.

 Bowdoin College is also comprised of multiple different libraries for different subjects, with the Hawthorne-Longfellow library as the main event.
 “Named after famous authors and college alums Henry Wadsworth Longfellow and Nathaniel Hawthorne, it is one of the largest undergraduate libraries in the country,” said alum Artur Kalandarov.
 “There are plenty of places to read and study, including the deathly silent stacks, or the more social first-floor lounge chairs.”
 Offering multiple reading and studying rooms, amongst the Vending Cafe and Media Commons, the Hawthorne-Longfellow library proves an excellent place for book lovers to lose themselves during a, particularly hectic semester.
 Students enrolled in Bowdoin College jump at the fantastic opportunities offered to them.